Isolation & Contracts

 Modern Python testing ecosystems have evolved significantly beyond the unittest era, yet many codebases remain tethered to brittle, patch-heavy architectures.
 As systems scale, the implicit coupling introduced by global state mutation and import-path patching becomes a primary source of flaky tests, CI bottlenecks, and refactoring paralysis.
-Dependency Injection for Testability (DI) offers a structural alternative: by making dependencies explicit, parameterized, and lifecycle-managed, engineers can construct isolated, deterministic, and highly parallelizable test suites.
-This guide details the architectural shift from implicit patching to explicit DI, providing production-ready patterns for pytest, async workflows, property-based testing, and performance profiling.
+The symptom is concrete: move a class to a new module and dozens of @patch("old.path") targets break with AttributeError, even though no behavior changed.
+Dependency injection offers a structural alternative: by making dependencies explicit, parameterized, and lifecycle-managed, engineers can construct isolated, deterministic, and highly parallelizable test suites.
+This guide details the shift from implicit patching to explicit injection, with production-ready patterns for pytest, async workflows, property-based testing, and performance profiling.

 unittest.mock.patch operates by intercepting the Python import system and temporarily rebinding names in target modules.
 While this approach is expedient for isolated unit tests, it introduces severe architectural debt when applied across large or evolving codebases.
 The fundamental flaw lies in its reliance on implicit, string-based import paths.
 When you decorate a test with @patch("module.submodule.ClassName"), you are not testing the logical contract of your code; you are testing the exact lexical location of an object at import time.
 This creates tight coupling between test suites and module topology.